gwdg/matrix-doc/content/settings/_index.en.md

 * The public names of your devices which can be assigned here (by clicking on them with the mouse) can also be viewed by your conversation partner:inside.
 This helps if they want to compare the cryptographic keys of your devices (e.g. laptop + cell phone) and can easily identify the device names.

 * The many cryptographic keys are stored on the respective device.
 If this is e.g. a tab in a browser, there is a risk that this tab will be closed unintentionally.
 Then all encrypted contents are no longer readable.
-To prevent this from happening, a key protection is offered on the home server of the TU Dresden, on which (protected by a passphrase) all cryptographic keys are stored encrypted.
+To prevent this from happening, a key protection is offered on the matrix server, on which (protected by a passphrase) all cryptographic keys are stored encrypted.
 It is strongly recommended to use this key backup!

 ![Screenshot of the menu item for key protection](/images/10_Setup-Keystore_en.png)

 ## Secure Backup
-If not set up after initial registration: The **Secure Backup** is a valuable achievement, as it enables the keys of all end-to-end encrypted calls to be centrally secured on the TU Dresden server with a password.
+If not set up after initial registration: The **Secure Backup** is a valuable achievement, as it enables the keys of all end-to-end encrypted chats to be centrally secured on the matrix server server with a password.
 This allows convenient use of multiple devices or matrix clients.
-To do so, click on "Start using key backup" and choose a strong security phrase (but not the ZIH password).
+To do so, click on "Start using key backup" and choose a strong security phrase (but not your password).
 This security phrase will always have to be entered if keys are to be synchronized with the key backup.

 ![Prompt to generate the security key or enter a security phrase](/images/11_Setup-Key_en.png)
 ![Prompt to enter a password for the key backup](/images/12_Enter-Key_en.png)